Chipdeals/mobile-money-api-laravel/README.md

-  ->amount(2000) //Amount of the transaction ->currency("XOF") // Any valid currency ->from("22951010200") // Sender phone number with country code préfix ->isWaveAccount(false) //optional.
-Required only for CI wave operator ->firstName("Iyam") // First name of the sender ->lastName("EVERICH") // Last name of the sender ->webhook("https:// mydomain/payment-status") // Url where we will send you transaction data on progress
+  ->amount(2000) //Amount of the transaction ->currency("XOF") // Any valid currency ->from("22951010200") // Sender phone number with country code préfix ->firstName("Iyam") // First name of the sender ->lastName("EVERICH") // Last name of the sender ->webhook("https:// mydomain/payment-status") // Url where we will send you transaction data on progress